nnguyenrh/kai/readme.md

 # Birthday Gift?
-A super secret birthday gift for Alice, during Aries season 2022.
+What's this?

-You can access it here: https://nnguyenrh.github.io/alice/
+You can access it here: https://nnguyenrh.github.io/kai/

-Happy birthday Alice!
-Enjoy!